Apply and Customize Headings in Word Documents

 - Create a structured PDF (portable document format) file with heading tags

-Note: Images in this article are from Word 365 but are very similar in previous versions of Word.
+Note: Screenshots in this article are from Word 365 but are very similar in previous versions of Word.

 Creating headings by applying Word heading styles